-(i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot one.

-() NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solid-state drive in M.2 slot one.

-(i) NOTE: Install the solid-state drive mounting bracket, if it is not installed.
+- (i) NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive installed in M.2 slot one. - (i) NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one. - (i) NOTE: M.2 slot two supports one PCIe Gen3 x4 NVMe or SATA solid-state drive (M.2 2230 or M.2 2280) or one Intel Optane Memory H10 with Solid State Storage. - () NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
+However, you may need a solid-state drive bracket (sold separately; please contact Dell support) to install the additional solid-state drive.

-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot one and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2280 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD1 slot on the system board. - 2.
-Slide the solid-state drive/Intel Optane storage into the SSD1 slot on the system board. - 3.
-Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly.
+- 1. Align the notches on the solid-state drive with M.2 slot one on the system board. - 2.
+Slide the solid-state drive into the M.2 slot one on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.